-Depending on the manufacturer, the raw materials used to make quartz can be up to 93 percent natural rock fragments, and many of them come from recycled natural stone.
+Depending on the manufacturer, the raw materials used to make quartz can be up to 93 percent natural-quartz fragments.
 Less than 10 percent of quartz consists of synthetic resins and artificial pigments.
 The compound made from these materials is placed in vacuum chambers that mix, vibrate, and mold the resulting slabs or tiles.
 After this stage, the quartz material is heated and curated before the surface is finished and polished.

 Quartz Surfaces Are Not Porous